 Now, a study published in Frontiers in Veterinary Science has found that gonadectomy is not related to a dog’s level of aggression toward familiar people or dogs.
 Spayed and neutered dogs — specifically those that had surgery at the age of 7-12 months — actually exhibited a higher level of moderate to severe aggression towards strangers.
 These results add to already increasing evidence that removing the influence of sex hormones may not always have the expected impact in dogs (and that the breed and sex of the dog and the timing of gonadectomy affect outcomes too).

 As we learn more about the negative health consequences of gonadectomy, many dog lovers are looking for alternatives for Fido.
 Fortunately, hormone-sparing alternatives exist that preserve natural sex hormones but sterilize the dog.
-For more information, take a look at our pages on ovary-sparing spay and hormone-sparing male methods, and our list of veterinary practitioners who offer such alternatives.
+For more information, take a look at our page on hormone-sparing sterilization methods, and our list of veterinary practitioners who offer such alternatives.